BirdeeHub/make_minesweeper_tutorial/app/README.md

 so linux needs to use the jar for this one.
 It also means I need a native java executable in the windows package until I learn to mess with a system class loader, so the package installer is an extra 10 MB.

-Is it better?
+**Attention:** Is it better?
 No it's worse.
+Force quitting might mean you have to copy the jar yourself and it no longer works with multiple open.
 But its also significantly cooler in my opinion.
+Also I used swing so I can't easily use GraalVM to make a true native version so I settled on making it interesting.

+**Attention:** Don't install this version unless you are curious about running other processes and, when I figure out how, how to add it to our system loaders classpath and run it that way rather than needing to include the java native binary with our application.

 *************************************************************************************************************************